Vaazhkai (1949 film): Soundtrack

 The music is composed by R. Sudarsanam, lyrics are by Mahakavi Bharathiyar and K. P. Kamatchi Sundharam.

 Release and reception

 Vaazhkai was released on 23 December 1949.
 The Indian Express wrote, "The appeal of fresh youthful stars is truly enhanced by original treatment of situations that are not unrelated to Life.
 T. R. Ramachandran and Sahasranamam score easily in major roles and Sarangapany adds to the real gaiety of the film that is too long without boring".
 It became a major box office success, and completed 25 weeks of its theatrical run.
 Subsequently, the film was awarded a trophy in which Meiyappan's son M. Saravanan described as the tallest trophy of the company by the distributors in Karaikudi for its 25 weeks of theatrical run.
+A year after its release, the film was re-released with a partly coloured copy.

 Accolades

 The film was awarded with Best Tamil Film Award at the first Film Fans Association Award, where it secured 2,512 votes.
 At the same event, Vyjayanthimala and Draupadi were awarded with the Best Tamil Actress Award, Second Prize and Third Prize respectively.
 The former secured 1,676 votes, while the latter got 1,386 votes.